4 August 2026, 14:21

 Wolves can save human lives

-Sheep losses more strongly influenced by protective measures and sheep numbers than by wolf population size (Frontiers in Ecology and Evolution 2022)
+Sheep losses influenced more strongly by protective measures and sheep numbers than by wolf population size (Frontiers in Ecology and Evolution 2022)

 High survival rates explain 20 years of rapid wolf expansion in Germany (IZW Berlin)